 Immunity is the ability our bodies possess for recognizing and disposing of foreign substances such as viruses and bacteria before they can harm us.
 There are many different layers to the immune system.
 Two of the main layers are innate immunity and adaptive immunity.

 The innate immune system is responsible for the first and immediate response to a pathogen.
-Physical barriers such as our skin that can stop pathogens from entering the body and white blood cells that are recruited to identify foreign bodies are some of the components of the innate immune system.
+Components of the innate immune system include physical barriers such as our skin that can stop pathogens from entering the body and white blood cells recruited to identify foreign bodies.

 More importantly, perhaps, the innate immune system is responsible for activating the adaptive immune system.
 This activation is critical because if a pathogen manages to evade the innate immune response, it is necessary to have the adaptive immune system ready to take on the second line of defense.